This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Cereal, cake, and breads with coconut, dried fruit, nuts, and other seeds

-- Corn, potato, and tortilla chips
+- Corn, potato, and tortilla chips and taco shells

 - Breads with tough crusts, such as bagels, French bread, and sourdough bread